-There are many opportunities to support the College of Public Health, including through outright gifts, securities, real estate, and planned giving.
-For additional information, contact Natasha de Luna.
+There are many opportunities to support the College of Public Health, including through outright gifts, securities, real estate and planned giving.
+For additional information, contact Larry Rubin.

 Outright gifts can be used immediately to make a dramatic impact on major areas of need for CPH.
 Many such gifts may bear the name of the generous donor or the names of those the donor wishes to honor.
 An endowment fund perpetuates one's support of CPH.
 The principal of your gift is left intact while the generated interest income provides permanent support of a College of Public Health program, department, activity or facility.
 With endowed gifts, the income is either directed to areas where additional funds are needed, or is designated for particular activities or programs of interest by the donor.
 As with outright gifts, endowment funds, and the programs or facilities they support, may carry the name of the donor or someone the donor wishes to honor or memorialize.